Transferring Credit from other Institutions

 Iowa Regents Articulation Agreement

-Students who have satisfied general education requirements at the University of Northern Iowa or the College of Liberal Arts and Sciences at Iowa State University may transfer to the University of Iowa's College of Liberal Arts and Sciences with all General Education Program requirements (except world language) fulfilled.
+Students who have satisfied general education requirements at the University of Northern Iowa or the College of Liberal Arts and Sciences at Iowa State University may transfer to the University of Iowa's College of Liberal Arts and Sciences with all General Education Program requirements (except world language and Diversity and Inclusion) fulfilled.
 Contact the Office of Admissions for information on the validation procedure.

 Credit by Exam